MMaitland1/City-Hive_MySMS-Messenger/MySMSMessenger/README.md

 4. **Database Setup**:
    Ensure **MongoDB** is running, or use **Docker** to run MongoDB in a container.
 If using Docker, follow the steps below to set up the database.

-Absolutely!
-Let's dive deeper into these topics with more detailed explanations:

 ---